 What You Need to Know About Cyclones in Wallis and Futuna

-Tropical cyclones, as they are known in the South Pacific, can occasionally affect Wallis and Futuna.
+Tropical cyclones that develop in the South Pacific can occasionally affect Wallis and Futuna.
 The official cyclone season runs from November to April, meaning travellers visiting during these months should be aware of the possibility of tropical storms or cyclones developing in the region.

 While direct impacts are relatively uncommon, passing systems can still bring heavy rain, strong winds and rough seas.